9.1 Concatenate and Subset Strings

 To get a substring, you can use the substr() function.
 The start and end arguments represent the starting and ending position of the desired substrings.

 Here, for each string, we extract the substring from position 1 to the second to last position.
-In addition to using one integer for start and end, you can also supply a vector of the same length as the string to be subsetted.
+In addition to using one integer for start and end, you can also supply a vector of the same length as the input vector to extract multiple substrings at once.

 Let’s look at the result together.

-• The first element is the first position to the last position of "sheep".
+• The first element is the first to the last position of "apples".

-• The second element is the second position to the second to last position of "pig".
+• The second element is the second to the second to last position of "bananas".

-• The third element is the third position to the third to last position of "monkey".
+• The third element is the third to the third to last position of "cherries".

 Once we know how to create the substring, it is straightforward to modify the substing in place of the original string.
 Let’s try to update the substrings.